 In July 2017 after a month of anti-fracking protests, lock-ons and 'slow walks' at the Preston New Road site, Cuadrilla's drilling rig was delivered overnight 'to avoid protests', in breach of planning permission.
 This prompted Lancashire county council to warn Cuadrilla it was considering action against it.

 Cuadrilla argued it had opted to deliver outside of its permitted hours to 'minimise' the disruption at the site, and claimed it had done so in consultation with the police.

-In June 2018 Cuadrilla was awarded at the High Court in Manchester an interim injunction covering protest activity against their shale gas exploration operations at the Preston New Road site near Little Plumpton.
+In June 2018 Cuadrilla was awarded an interim injunction at the High Court in Manchester that covered protest activity against their shale gas exploration operations at the Preston New Road site near Little Plumpton.

-At a two-day hearing in early July, campaigners and locals argued that this injunction prevented meaningful protest and was too onerous.
-However, Judge Pelling QC said the injunction struck the right balance and awarded Cuadrilla and local farmers an extension until June 1, 2020.
+At a two-day hearing in early July 2018, campaigners and locals argued that this injunction prevented meaningful protest and was too onerous.
+However, Judge Mark Pelling QC said the injunction struck the right balance and awarded Cuadrilla and local farmers an extension until 1 June, 2020.
 The Gazette reported that:

 - The injunction bans blockade of the entrance and nearby road and suppliers’ sites, slow walking in front of delivery trucks or climbing on vehicles and trespass on the site.
 It does not prevent people standing on the roadside.

 Several weeks later at a 6.5-hour lock-on protest outside Preston New Road on 24 July 2018 six people were arrested for breach of Cuadrilla's injunction.